uxdxdev/uxdxdev.github.io/content/blog/what-is-dev-ux/index.md

 > Jakob Nielsen's 10 general principles for interaction design.
 They are called "heuristics" because they are broad rules of thumb and not specific usability guidelines. -- <cite>https://www.nngroup.com/articles/ten-usability-heuristics/</cite>

-Jakob Nielsen's user interaction design heuristics can help when it comes to designing a good user experience for developers.
+Jakob Nielsen's user interaction design heuristics can help when it comes to designing a good developer experience.
 Not all of the heuristics may be easily applied to UI components, library APIs, or command line output, but they could provide some guidance.

 - Visibility of system status